dogle-scottlogic/big-data/cassandra-vs-mariadb/Cassandra vs. MariaDB.md

 ## Like comparing Fedora's and Fez's…

 It's a foregone conclusion that if horizontal scalability is necessary in a system Cassandra should outperform a traditional relational database.
-So instead we’ll be looking at how Cassandra performs against MariaDB in a single node setup and how easy it is to use from a development perspective, in particular what the performance of Cassandra is like before we start to scale out.
+So instead we’ll be looking at how [Cassandra](http://cassandra.apache.org/) performs against [MariaDB](https://mariadb.org/) in a single node setup and how easy it is to use from a development perspective, in particular what the performance of Cassandra is like before we start to scale out.

 ## The Hats

 To test our databases, we need some data.
-The first step was to build a system that can generate _events_ in the form of serialised JSON which can be actioned against our databases.
+We built a system that can generate _events_ as serialised JSON which can be actioned against our databases.
 We chose standard CRUD operations for our event types, i.e. creating new orders, reading orders, updating the order status and attributes (colour, size, quantity) and deleting orders.

-Our Hat Shop relies on a random number generator to create a range of _events_ and _orders_.
-To ensure that our experiments will be repeatable (that we can play the same data against each database), we seed our random generator so that for each test, it will generate the same set of *events* and *orders*.
+Our Hat Shop relies on Java's Random library to create a range of _events_ and _orders_.
+To ensure that our experiments will be repeatable (that we can run the same data against each database), we seed our random generator so that for each test, it will generate the same set of *events* and *orders*.

 Generated events look something like this:
 ```json